bbauska/zombiePolitics/README.md

-administration decided it would no longer consider _Iawad a "military detainee but would be held for possible prosecution in American civilian courts."6 This shame­ fill decision takes place against any sense of reason or modicum of morality and jus­ tice.
+administration decided it would no longer consider _Iawad a "military detainee but would be held for possible prosecution in American civilian courts."6 This shame­ fill decision takes place against any sense of reason or modicum of morality and jus­ tice.</p>

-Even Iawad’s former military prosecutor, Lt.
-Col. Darrel Vandeveld, a Bronze Star recipient, has stated that there "is no credible evidence or legal basis" to con­ tinue his detention and that he does not represent a risk to anyone.7 In an affidavit filed with the American Civil Liberties Union (ACLU), he claimed "that at least
+<p>Even Iawad’s former military prosecutor, Lt.
+Col. Darrel Vandeveld, a Bronze
+Star recipient, has stated that there "is no credible evidence or legal basis" to con­ tinue his detention and that he does not represent a risk to anyone.7 In an affidavit filed with the American Civil Liberties Union (ACLU), he claimed "that at least